 – Minimum 12 month agreement

-– Night Time Economy businesses may be subject to a £150 deposit.
+– Night Time Economy businesses or businesses with a poor credit rating may be subject to a £150 deposit.

 For more information about the radios you can get in touch with us at firstname.lastname@example.org or to hire a radio please contact M.R.S.
 Communications via email email@example.com